wesleywerner/eureka-docs/source/cookbook/sky/index.rst

 .. image:: capture_002.png

-To lower the walls, add a border sector near the edge (hilighted below):
+To lower the walls, add a border sector near the edge (highlighted below):

 .. image:: capture_003.png